How To Make Classic Chicken Alfredo Pasta: The Easiest, Cheesiest Method

-Chicken Alfredo pasta was my favorite "fancy" restaurant order as a kid — luxe sauce clinging to fettuccine topped with crispy chicken.
-It was about as close to macaroni and cheese and chicken fingers as a 6-year-old could get at any good Italian-American restaurant.
-Perhaps this is why most takeout Alfredo falls short for me — it's too entwined in my own culinary memories.
-Or it could just be that the rich sauce gets too cold and clumpy while waiting for delivery.
+Chicken Alfredo pasta was my favorite “fancy” restaurant order as a kid — luxe sauce clinging to fettuccine topped with crispy chicken.
+It was about as close to macaroni and cheese and chicken tenders as a 6-year-old could get at any Italian-American restaurant.
+Perhaps this is why most takeout Alfredo falls short for me — it’s too entwined in my memories.
+Or it could just be that the sauce gets too clumpy while waiting for delivery.

-- We call for European-style butter here for its slightly higher fat content, but if you've got the plain stuff on hand already, use it!
+- Butter: We call for European-style butter here for its slightly higher fat content, but if you’ve got the plain stuff on hand already, use it.

 You’ll have two pans going at one time — a four-quart pot for cooking the fettuccine and a large skillet for cooking the chicken breasts and building the sauce.

 - Boil the pasta in a large pot of salted water.
 Get this going before you start cooking the chicken and you can add the dried pasta right around the same time you start cooking the chicken breast.
 Save a cup of the pasta water to thin the sauce if needed.